 High-quality paints last longer, often lasting 7 to 10 years, while cheaper paints may need maintenance or refresh sooner.
 Darker shades fade more quickly in frequent sunlight, so touch-ups might be more frequent depending on your climate.

-Warranty and Service Plans
+Ask About Warranties and Service Plans

 Many brands and painters provide warranties covering peeling or fading.
 It’s worth asking what’s included and how long the coverage lasts.
 This added protection helps make sure your paint job holds up.